ropensci-archive/roweb2/content/blog/2018-04-26-rectangling-onboarding.md

 purrr::walk2(commits$package, commits$hash, set_archive)
 ```

 ### Outlook: getting even more data?
-Or analyzing this dataset :grin:
+Or analyzing this dataset

 There’s more data to be collected or prepared!
 From GitHub issues,
 [using GitHub